 Term Definition NOTE Indicates important supplemental information or tips related to the main text.
-DANGER ndicates a potentially hazardous situation that, if not avoided, will result in death or serious njury.
+DANGER Indicates a potentially hazardous situation that, if not avoided, will result in death or serious injury.
 It may be associated with either a general hazard, high voltage, or other symbol.
-WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.
+Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.
 It may be associated with either a general hazard, high voltage, or other symbol.
-CAUTION Indicates a potentially hazardous situation that, if not avoided, could result in minor or moderate injury and/or damage to equipment.
-It may be associated with either a general hazard, high voltage, or risk of explosion symbol.
 When applied to software actions, indicates a situation that, if not avoided, could result in loss of data or a disruption of software operation.